gamesbook/pyprototypr/docs/terminology.rst

 -  **stroke_fill** - sets both the line (“stroke”) and area (“fill”) to be the same color

 Location- and position-orientated Terms
 =======================================

-Everything in **pyprototypr** that needs to be displayed or drawn or positioned must be placed somewhere on the page; each thing must have both a horizontal position - its **x** value - and a vertical position - its **x** value.
+Everything in **pyprototypr** that needs to be displayed or drawn or positioned must be placed somewhere on the page; each thing must have both a horizontal position - its **x** value - and a vertical position - its **y** value.
 These respectively represent the distances from the left- and bottom-edge of a page.

 -  **align** - used to position text relative to its starting location;
    can be one of: *justify*, *left*, *right*, or *centre*
--  **cx** - the centre location of a shape, going in the horizontal direction; its often the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``
+-  **cx** - the centre location of a shape, going in the horizontal direction; its usually the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``
--  **cy** - the centre location of a shape, going in the vertical direction; its often the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``
+-  **cy** - the centre location of a shape, going in the vertical direction; its usually the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``
 -  **position** - the relative location with a shape; can be one of:
    *top*, *middle*, *center*, or *bottom*
--  **x** - the location of a point in the horizontal direction; its often the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``
+-  **x** - the location of a point in the horizontal direction; its usually the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``
--  **y** - the location of a point in the vertical direction; its often the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``
+-  **y** - the location of a point in the vertical direction; its usually the case that the distance is not absolute, but relative to some other value e.g. distance from a margin; or the edge of a ``Card``

 Size- and length-orientated Terms
 =================================

 The majority of length - and width, height, diameter etc. - properties will be numeric values, corresponding to the **unit** in use (unless otherwise noted).
 The default is usually 1 e.g. 1cm.
+The default *unit** is *centimetres* ("cm").

-Some sizes set in **points** - there are 72 points in an inch - so as to align with existing conventions, or simply because these items are typically very tiny.
-As far as possible, the term **size** is reserved for these settings; for example, **font_size**, **dot_size**,
+Some sizes are set in **points** - there are 72 points in an inch - so as to align with existing conventions, or simply because these items are typically very tiny.
+As far as possible, the term **size** is reserved for these settings; for example, **font_size**, **dot_size**.
+An exception is **stroke_width** which is also in points, again because of convention.

 A few sizes are given descriptive names; this makes them a little easier to set.